 Let’s learn how to clean a green pool in a simple way before you roll up your sleeves..

-How To Clean A Green Pool In Simple Way
+How To Clean A Green Pool In A Simple Way

-The easiest way to keep your pool free of algae is to spend a few moments each day to take care of it.
-Here is a step-by-step guide for you to clean up your pool easily and steadily..
+The easiest way to keep your pool free of algae is to spend a few moments each day taking care of it.
+Here is a step-by-step guide for you to clean up your pool easily and steadily.

 Sunlight and heat can eat up chlorine thus reducing chlorine in your pool.
 This is the reason why owners keep testing the level more often on warmer days.
 Swimming pool water tends to turn green in summer due to the lack of chlorine.
 You can also reduce the level by draining some of the existing pool water and then adding new water to it.